Amsterdam/dataservices-airflow/README.md

 Airflow maintains a list of connections (DB connections, http connections etc.).
 These connections can be maintained through the web UI.
-During startup a set of connections is created/updated (see `scripts/run.sh`)
+During startup a set of connections is created/updated (see `scripts/run.sh`) The preferred way to add new connections is by using environment variables of the format `AIRFLOW_CONN_[conn-type]_[conn_id]` (see above).
+These environment variable can be define in the `docker-compose.yml` config locally and in the ansible provisioning configuration for the acceptance and production server.

+# Caveats

+Airflow is running DAG python code frequently (default twice every minute).
+So, the heavy lifting should occur only inside the operator code.
+Some of the operator parameters can be parametrized using jinja2.
+These templated variables are lazily evaluated when de DAG is run.
+This parametrization can also be used to postpone the heavy lifting.
+For the same reason it is better to not use variables outside of the operators, because access to variables means access to the postgres database.